 Although health officers and the governor have broad powers, they are not unlimited.
 A public gathering ban or “shelter in place” order nonetheless raises constitutional concerns.
 The order should use the least restrictive means available to accomplish its purpose.
 The order’s exceptions matter too.
 A public gathering ban that applies to movie theaters but not plays, for example, is suspect.
 Banning small religious ceremonies but not large gatherings in shopping malls would be even more problematic.
 The Kansas Constitution Bill of Rights provides even greater protection of the free exercise of religious beliefs than the First Amendment to the United States Constitution.
 A temporary order lasting beyond the health crisis would raise even more issues.
 There isn’t a one-size-fits-all solution.
 What’s potentially reasonable in one county might not be in another.
 The details matter.

-In the near term, the Governor will continue issuing Executive Orders, with some legislative oversight, local health officers will issue their orders, and Kansas Justice Institute will closely monitor the rapidly changing legal landscape.
+In the near term, the Governor will continue issuing Executive Orders, local health officers will issue their orders, and Kansas Justice Institute will closely monitor the rapidly changing legal landscape.

 This general information does not constitute legal advice and does not establish an attorney-client relationship.
 Instead, all information, content, and materials available in this resource are offered for general informational purposes only.
 Contact Kansas Justice Institute via our website if you believe your rights have been violated and you seek representation.